MFAM 501. Research Tools and Methodology: Quantitative. 3 Units.

 MFAM 556.
 Psychopathology and Diagnostic Procedures.
 3 Units.

 Explores the history and development of psychopathology and how it relates to current clinical practice in general and marriage and family therapy in particular.
-Utilizes the multiaxial classifications of the DSM-IV as a practical basis for diagnostics.
+Utilizes the multiaxial classifications of the current edition of the Diagnostic and Statistical Manual as a practical basis for diagnostics.

 MFAM 559.
 Cognitive-Behavioral Couples Therapy.
 2,3 Units.